 |SPY||SPDR S&P 500 ETF||Exposure to domestic large-cap companies||S&P 500|

-Once you’ve identified the five funds in your 401(k) plan that correspond to each of the top five 401 Model selections, you then need to adjust your allocations according to the table below.
+Once you’ve identified the five funds in your 401(k) plan that correspond to the funds in the 401 Model, you then need to adjust your allocations according to the table below.

 |401 Model Allocations by Rank|

-Once your allocations have been updated, you are set for the next three months.
+Once your allocations have been updated, you are set for the next one-three months.

 The historical backtested performance of the 401 Model is based on following the model exactly, moving the entire portfolio according to each month’s recommendations.
-While the results speak for themselves, we understand if you are hesitant to fully embrace an investment strategy that you are not familiar with.
+While the results speak for themselves, we understand that you may be hesitant to fully embrace an investment strategy that you’re not familiar with.

-If this is the case, we suggest using only a portion of your account to follow the 401 Model’s recommendations.
+If that’s the case, we suggest using only a portion of your account to follow the 401 Model’s recommendations.
 As you see the results over time and become more comfortable with the model’s performance, then consider applying this strategy to a greater percentage of your account.